 Your entire body is much happier when properly cushioned from hardwood or cement floors when on the ground.
 Mats of 4-5mm are the most popular thickness used, as this strikes the perfect balance for most people.
 Some people require or prefer extra cushioning, and there are a few yoga-specific thicker mats out there, like the 6mm Manduka PRO, which are thick but not too "squishy."
 Want more cushion?
 Layer two mats on top of each other or fold your mat over during poses on your knees.
 Most yoga studios also offer blankets that you can use under your knees if you decide to opt for a thin mat.

 Those that prefer a thinner mat can opt for a 3mm version, but most brands manufacture a 1-2mm travel mat that rolls up tightly and/or folds up to fit in your suitcase or duffel bag.
 If you want zero cushioning, go for one of these.
 These mats also tend to be less expensive than thick ones because there is not as much material at play.
 Therefore, this may be a good option if you want to save money and still have something high-quality.
 When we tested the Lululemon Travel Mat, we found using a blanket during practice worked, and we loved the quality, which is why it won our Best Buy Award.

 Thicker mats such as the Clever Yoga Better Grip (6.5 mm) are similar to the mats you see in many gyms for stretching or doing ab work.
 While they offer great cushion for your back, they are challenging to do yoga on and often do not last very long.

-Conversely, if you purchase an extra-thick mat but have a practice that involves frequently balancing on one leg, you'll have a harder time in those poses.
+Conversely, if you purchase an extra-thick mat but have a practice that involves frequently balancing on one leg, or use yoga blocks often, you'll have a harder time in those poses.
 Here are some recommendations for which mats go with which styles.
 However, if you do like a variety of yoga, you'll be able to find something that lands in the middle.

 Basic Classes (Level 1)